Psycho II Review: The Forgotten Movie

 Norman Bates

-From his release from a mental institution to his attempts to live a normal life, Bates grapples with the lingering impact of his past and the challenges of reintegrating into society.
+From his release from a mental institution to his attempts to live a normal life, he grapples with the lingering impact of his past and the challenges of reintegrating into society.

 Bates' character is marked by a deep sense of isolation and vulnerability, as he navigates the suspicion and threats from those around him and this portrayal of his internal turmoil and the complexities of his psyche makes him a compelling focal point.